HanadaLee/ngx_http_security_headers_module/README.md

 - **default**: `off`
 - **context**: `http`, `server`, `location`

-Enables or disables applying security headers.
+Enables or disables applying security headers (`Strict-Transport-Security` is not included).
 The default set includes:

 * `X-Frame-Options: SAMEORIGIN`
 * `X-XSS-Protection: 0`
-* `Referrer-Policy: strict-origin-when-cross-origin`
+* `Referrer-Policy: sameorigin`
 * `X-Content-Type-Options: nosniff`

 The values of these headers (or their inclusion) can be controlled with other `security_headers_*` directives below.